Before applying through UCAS.com, you will need to register.

 We recommend that you start completing your profile around late June or beginning of July.
 This helps you to get the boring part of the application out of the way and it will be ready for you to start applying to universities.
 There are five sections that you will need to fill in which are:

-- Personal information (eg school details, support needs etc.);
+- Personal details (eg school details, support needs etc.);

-- Qualifications (you can add any subjects that you are working towards or have completed already);
+- Education (you can add any subjects that you are working towards or have completed already);

-- Work history (if you have any work experience or currently have a part-time job you can add it here);
+- Employment (if you have any work experience or currently have a part-time job you can add it here);

 - Personal statement (a chance to say a bit about yourself);